 A counterbalance loom has pairs of shafts (usually 2 or 4) that work opposite each other on rollers or pulleys.
 Sometimes a counterbalance loom is described as a sinking shed loom because two of the shafts sink when the other two rise.
 This symmetrical operation of the shafts makes these looms great for balanced weaves like 2/2 twill, but challenging for unbalanced weaves like 1/3 twill.

 A countermarche loom combines the independent shaft movement of a jack loom, with the symmetrical shed opening of the counterbalance loom.
 Each shaft is connected to all of the others, so when some shafts rise, all the others fall.
 This means that the tie-up can be complicated and time consuming.

-We carry floor looms and table looms from Ashford in New Zealand, and Schacht in Colorado, and they all ship free within the US.
-Both are highly respected family-run companies known for making quality looms.
-We are happy to answer any questions about these looms to help you make the best decision for your weaving interests and budget.
-Contact us or email email@example.com.
+We carry four brands of multi-shaft looms: Ashford, Schacht, LeClerc, and Louet.
+All are highly respected companies known for making quality products, and we are happy to answer any questions about their offerings to help you make the best decision for your weaving interests and budget.

 Your loom purchase depends on a variety of factors—how wide and complex you’d like to weave, your available space, budget, and personal preferences such as portability, weight and rising or sinking shed.
 We're happy to help you decide!
 Contact us at email@example.com

 Warp threads for a multi-shaft loom should be strong enough to withstand abrasion in the heddles, and to handle the tension as you tighten the warp.
 It is also helpful if the yarn has a bit of stretch so there is some give when you are warping your loom, but not too much.
 All of the yarn carried in our shop can be used for warp threads.
 We particularly recommend the following for weavers looking for warp-friendly yarn for a multi-shaft loom: